evereux/flicket/README.rst

 drop an email to me at evereux@gmail.com.
 Tell me username / email you would like to use.

-Currently, all the views require login so I'll have to up account for you until I create a better hopefully spam proof version.
+Currently, all the views require login so I'll have to create and account.

-Optionally, see the screenshots at the bottom of this page.
+Alternatively, see the screenshots at the bottom of this page.

 Upgrading From Earlier Versions